gateio/gateapi-nodejs/docs/SpotApi.md

   'to': 1635329650, // number | Time range ending, default to current time 'page': 1, // number | Page number
-  'limit': 100, // number | Maximum number of records to be returned in a single list 'type': "lend" // string | Only retrieve changes of the specified type.
+  'limit': 100, // number | Maximum number of records to be returned in a single list 'type': "lend", // string | Only retrieve changes of the specified type.
 All types will be returned if not specified.
+  'code': "code_example" // string | Specify account change code query, if not specified, all change types are included, and the priority is higher than `type`
 };
 api.listSpotAccountBook(opts)
    .then(value => console.log('API called successfully.
 Returned data: ', value.body),